 - 1/4 teaspoon sea salt or kosher salt

 - 1/2 cup unsalted butter, at room temperature

 - 2 large egg yolks

-- 3. Preheat the oven to 350°F (175°C).
-Butter a baking sheet and dust it lightly with cornmeal, or line it with a silicone baking sheet.
+- Preheat the oven to 350°F (175°C).
+Butter a baking sheet and lightly dust it with cornmeal.

-- 5. Remove the baking sheet from the oven, and reduce the oven heat to 300°F (150°C).
-When the logs are cool enough to handle, transfer them to a cutting board and cut on the diagonal into slices 1/2 inch thick.
-Place the slices cut side down on the baking sheet.
+- Remove the baking sheet from the oven and reduce the oven temperature to 300°F (150°C).
+When the logs are cool enough to handle, transfer them to a cutting board and cut on the diagonal into slices about 1/2 inch thick.

 - Place the slices, cut side down, on the baking sheet and bake the cookies for 15 minutes.
 Turn them over and continue baking until lightly browned, 10 to 15 minutes more.

 - Transfer the cookies to a wire rack and let cool completely before demurely noshing or dipping them in any warm liquid.
 (You can keep these in an airtight container at room temperature for up to 1 week.)